 As part of reasonably assuring whether the City's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express an opinion.
-The results of our tests disclosed instances of noncompliance or other matters we must report under Government Auditing Standards, which are described in the accompanying Schedule of Findings as findings 2010-NCH-01 and 02.
+However, opining on compliance with those provisions was not an objective of our audit and, accordingly, we do not express an opinion.
+The results of our tests disclosed an instance of noncompliance we must report under Government Auditing Standards, which is described in the accompanying schedule of findings as finding 2012-NCH-01.